AlexandruCiobanu/flexxb/FlexXB/README.txt

 Note: Using as alias "*" on a field will force the serializer to serialize that field using an alias computed at runtime by the runtime type of the field's value, except for XmlArray.
-For XmlArray using the "*" alias will cause the members of teh aray value to be rendered as children of the owner object xml rather than children of an xml element specifying the array.
+For XmlArray using the "*" alias will cause the members of the array value to be rendered as children of the owner object xml rather than children of an xml element specifying the array.

 KNOWN LIMITATIONS